Geoffrey Nyarota: Awards

 In 2001, the Committee to Protect Journalists awarded Nyarota its International Press Freedom Award, which recognizes journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.
 The World Association of Newspapers awarded him its Golden Pen of Freedom Award in 2002.
 That same year he was also awarded UNESCO's Guillermo Cano World Press Freedom Prize.

-Personal life

-Nyarota has a wife, Ursula, and three children.